JosieOnGit/Luniks/Stories/TRAVEL RISK/ACT I - TRAVEL RISK.md

 ## TWO - Into the Unknown
 ### Synopsis
+*// This synopsis is outdated, and needs to be rewritten.* \
 Nils Lorieux enters his first mission within the company that Antoine had recommended him.
 He is set to deliver a bag that is packed to the brim with Lucky Water, amongst other various yet-unspecified drugs.
 However, he wasn't told about the contents of the bag, and believes he's carrying various forms of equipment for a company called **"Vátnelári"**.
 Before delivery, he is caught on the way there by two mysterious men dressed in black and is instead brought to **"The Agency"**.
 ### Into the unknown
 **"I know it's tempting to look inside, but do not.
 Every delivery man wonders what its recipients ordered, but that's not for them to know."**